-Academically, the school's broad and balanced curriculum and inspirational teaching has resulted in consistently impressive GCSE results.
+Academically, the school's broad and balanced curriculum and high-quality teaching has resulted in consistently strong GCSE results in a wide range of subjects.
 Our dedicated, fully qualified and committed staff work together with students and parents to create outstanding opportunities for academic and personal progress, both in the classroom and in a wide range of out-of-school learning experiences.